|

 if you would like anything specific reviewing

-don't hesitate to send in a request to reviews(at)booklore.co.uk.
+don't hesitate to send in a request to editors(at)booklore.co.uk.

 *Happy